AdamKacprzycki/Warsaw_Univ_of_Tech_Projects/DataMining_R/ReadMe.md

-# Data Maning Projects -> Market basket analysis - Associacion Rules and Clustering.
+# Data Mining Projects -> Market basket analysis - Associacion Rules and Clustering.

-1. Market basket analysis - Assocication rules - I answer the question : Which products should be situated close to each other (on the retail space) and thus how to increase sale of it?
+1. Market basket analysis - Assocication rules - I answer the question : Which products should be situated close to each other (on the retail space) and thus how to increase sales?

-2. Clustering Project - I answer th question: Is it possible to grouped pokemon by types (water, fire ect.) based only on basic stats (HP, Sepc.
-Attack ect)?
+2. Clustering Project - I answer the question: Is it possible to group pokemon by types (water, fire ect.) based only on basic stats (HP, Spec.
+Attack ect.)?

 Enjoy discovering my project!
-I hope you find it usefull and interesting :)
+I hope you will find it usefull and interesting :)

-*translate scripts to ENG soon
+*translating scripts to ENG soon

 ## Market basket analysis - Associacion Rules

 **IDE** <- RStudio <3

-**data** <- build in data set: groceries
+**data** <- built on data set: groceries

 **used algorithms:**